 Go Ice Skating at the Cosmopolitan

-When: November 21, 2018 – January 6, 2019 (light snow showers every 30 minutes during select times!)
-The Boulevard Pool at the Cosmopolitan turns into The Ice Rink where visitors can partake in the most quintessential of seasonal activities–ice skating #IceOverLV.
+When: Winter 2019-2020, dates TBD (Light snow showers every 30 minutes during select times!)
+The Boulevard Pool at the Cosmopolitan turns into The Ice Rink where visitors can partake in the most quintessential of seasonal activities–ice skating! #IceOverLV.

-After you take a spin on the rink, you can enjoy sitting down by a fireplace, getting refreshments, and you might even get to see a little snowfall
+After you take a spin on the rink, you can enjoy relaxing by a fireplace, getting refreshments, and you might even get to see a little snowfall…

-This is truly a delightful, festive atmosphere where you can enjoy winter in the middle of the desert in a unique way.
-Insider tip: Try one of the yummy s’more martinis available after you skate and check online for information about skate rentals and reserving a fire pit.
+This is truly a delightful, festive experience where you can enjoy the magic of winter in the middle of the desert.
+Insider tip: Try one of the yummy s’more-flavored martinis available after you skate and check online for information about skate rentals and reserving a fire pit.

 Enjoy the Winter Outdoors at Lee Canyon